Leather Goddesses of Phobos

 Leather Goddesses of Phobos is an interactive fiction video game written by Steve Meretzky and published by Infocom in 1986.
-It was released for the Amiga, Amstrad CPC, Amstrad PCW, Apple II, Macintosh, Atari 8-bit family, Atari ST, Commodore 64, TI-99/4A and MS-DOS.
+It was released for the Amiga, Amstrad CPC, Amstrad PCW, Apple II, Mac, Atari 8-bit computers, Atari ST, Commodore 64, TI-99/4A, and MS-DOS.
 The game was Infocom's first "sex farce", including selectable gender and "naughtiness"—the latter ranging from "tame" to "lewd".
 It was one of five top-selling Infocom titles to be re-released in Solid Gold versions.
 It was Infocom's twenty-first game.

 Gameplay

 To start the game a gender must be chosen and the player will get a sidekick character.
 If the player's character is male, he will meet a burly but dim-witted man named Trent; if the player's character is female, she will find an attractive but somewhat ditzy woman named Tiffany.
 There are differences in game-play between the two sexes.

 Leather Goddesses of Phobos bore a difficulty rating of "Standard".
 The game has 75 locations, including the maze known as the catacombs, the planets Mars and Venus (which must be explored extensively), outer space, and the city of Cleveland, which is a single location with one building and two exits.